 As already mentioned, both Z-Wave and ZigBee are mesh networks, which means that devices can work as repeaters, so the signal can “hop” from one device to another.
 Z-Wave allows only up to 4 signal hops, which means that from the hub, the signal can hop to 3 additional devices.
 Besides this, a single Z-Wave network has an upper limit of 232 connected devices.

-ZigBee is much more flexible in this segment.
+The ZigBee is much more flexible in this segment.
 There is no limit as to how many times can the signal hop from one device to another.
 It could bounce off 100 devices if you’d set it up to do so as the potential number of devices that can be connected to a single ZigBee network is in the thousands.

-That being said, which one is better and more useful?
+Is that being said, which one is better and more useful?
 While it’s true that ZigBee is much more flexible, we have to think about real-world usage.
 Is it realistic that you would connect 5000 devices and make the signal bounce hundreds of times?
 Most probably not.
 ZigBee does enable more bounces, which, in theory, would enable you to set up devices further away, but we have to take into account the range of the signal.
 As we mentioned above, the range of the signal of Z-Wave devices is much larger than ZigBee’s.
 With this feature, ZigBee makes up for its short signal range, although it’s not likely that you’ll be using it much.

 When so many devices in your house are connected to each other, you might wonder how secure the network is.
 The last thing we want is for some ill-intended criminal to get access to all our home devices.
 Including the front door lock.